Richie78321/engcmp-manual-project/README.md

 ### ReadMe’s and Licenses
 ReadMe's and Licenses outline the rules of using software.
+For larger projects, they will have a code of conduct as well.
 Many ReadMes have an overview of the software, a tutorial on how to install and run it and how to contribute to it if applicable.

-For larger projects, they will have a code of conduct as well. // TODO(Kavin): Sort out newlines in markdown Licenses are the legal copyright of the code.
+Licenses are the legal copyright of the code.
 They outline whether the code can be redistributed under a new license or sold.

 ### Why Should You Contribute?